DEFRA/fcp-mpdp-journey-test-suite/README.md

 The following attribution statement MUST be cited in your products and applications when using this information.

 > Contains public sector information licensed under the Open Government licence v3

-### About the licence

-The Open Government Licence (OGL) was developed by the Controller of Her Majesty's Stationery Office (HMSO) to enable information providers in the public sector to license the use and re-use of their information under a common open licence.

-It is designed to encourage use and re-use of information freely and flexibly, with only a few conditions.